This discussion paper sets out the elements we think will be included in the upcoming Housing Bill and questions for CIH members to consider.

 The 2023 edition of the sector's leading statistical publication is now available.

-If you're not a member and would like to access a PDF copy of the UK Housing Review 2023, you can purchase this from the CIH Bookshop.
+If you're not a member and would like to access a PDF copy of the UK Housing Review 2023, you can purchase this from the bookshop in your My CIH account.

 The executive summary brings together the key points from the contemporary issues and commentary chapters of the UK Housing Review 2023.